What do stories about everything from getaway drivers to infamous cowboy bandits to inter-dimensional portals have in common?

 They were all made in Manitoba by some of the most renowned filmmakers and stars in the world — but not without the help of Manitoban film professionals.

 For a few decades now, Manitoba has become a movie-making destination for many high-budget Hollywood productions.
+And while Winnipeg often doubles for American cities like New York, Chicago, or Detroit, rural areas are used for shoots just as often.

 Below are some of the major TV series and movies shot all or in-part in Manitoba.
 You can watch them right now on popular streaming services.